 - Secured a major advisor from the School of Computer Science and Engineering for the preparation of the thesis or the implementation of a project;

-- Completed at least 12 quarter units and no more than 20 quarter units of work applicable to the degree program as a graduate student at this university with a minimum grade point average of 3.0 ("B");
+- Completed at least 9 semester units and no more than 15 semester units of work applicable to the degree program as a graduate student at this university with a minimum grade point average of 3.0 ("B");

 - Submitted a formal program of graduate study prepared in consultation with and approved by the School of Computer Science and Engineering graduate committee and/or the major advisor.
-This program of graduate study should include an abstract to serve as a thesis research proposal for thesis option or a tentative title and description of the project for the project option, or enrollment in CSE 689 for the exam option;
+This program of graduate study should include an abstract to serve as a thesis research proposal for Thesis or a tentative title and description of the project for Master Project, or enrollment in CSE 6890 and CSE 6980 for the comprehensive written exam;

-- For students choosing the project option, satisfactory passage of the comprehensive oral examination to be administered by the graduate committee;
+- For students choosing Master Project, satisfactory passage of the comprehensive oral examination to be administered by the graduate committee;

 - Obtained final approval of the program and of the candidacy itself by the School of Computer Science and Engineering graduate committee and the Dean of Graduate Studies.